RemiFray/reprodPaperLMMRepObs/README.md

-# Sample for the template]{Estimating population size with repeated observations of non-invasive sampling in presence of misidentification
+# Estimating population size with repeated observations of non-invasive sampling in presence of misidentification

 This repository contains all the material needed to reproduce the results from the paper.
 The instructions are given below.